South Gare: Construction

 at a total cost of £219,393.

-The slag was supplied free from Tees-side blast furnaces by ironmasters who paid for its removal.
+The slag was supplied free from Teesside blast furnaces by ironmasters who paid for its removal.

 The north end of the breakwater carrying the lighthouse uses blocks of concrete weighing from 40 to 300 tons.

 Work was planned and supervised by John Fowler, engineer to the Tees Commissioners.

 With construction complete, the breakwater was formally opened by the Right Hon W. H. Smith, First Lord of the Treasury on 25 October 1888.

 Railway

 To construct South Gare a rail line was built from the Warrenby iron works to carry men and materials.
 When construction was complete the rail line was used, wind permitting, with a sail bogey to move visitors, servicemen, lifeboatmen and lighthouse crew out to the lighthouse and gun installations close to the end of South Gare.

 The rail line still exists in places and is easiest to see near the remains of the coastal battery.